Madonahs/Machine-Learning/README.md

 </p>

-**I created this repository for educational purposes.
+**NOTE: I created this repository for educational purposes.
 It will host a number of projects as part of the process and some exercises that we created, just purely a learning process.
 Not perfectly done**

 ## Intro